rajuyce/faqs/tools/aws.md

 5. **How do you recover a terminated or failed EC2 instance with minimal downtime?**
    - Use AMIs and EBS snapshots for quick recreation.
-   - Use Auto Scaling to automatically replace unhealthy instances.
+   - Use Auto Scaling to replace unhealthy instances automatically.

 6. **How do you automate patching of EC2 instances?**
    - Use AWS Systems Manager Patch Manager with maintenance windows.

-7. **Your EC2 instance in a private subnet cannot access the internet.
-Why?**
-   - Check for missing NAT Gateway or incorrect route table entries.

 8. **What kind of services require a VPC in AWS?**
    - EC2, RDS, ECS (EC2 launch type), EKS, ElastiCache, Redshift, and more.